Cost of LivingUpdated May 2026

 How does Orlando compare to other south cities?

-Among southern cities in our database, Orlando ranks as one of the more affordable options for rent prices.
+Among southern cities in our database, Orlando ranks on the higher end for rent prices.
 Nearby alternatives include Lakeland and Daytona Beach.
 Use our comparison tool to see exact category-by-category differences.

 When is the best time to schedule this service in Orlando?